 This course is aimed at researchers from postgraduate level upwards interested in using R to analyse genomics data for crop biodiversity studies.

 Please note this course will be taught in English, however the trainers are fluent in Spanish, and can offer language support where feasible.

 A number of travel fellowships are available for this course - early-stage researchers and researchers from underrepresented groups are especially encouraged to apply for CABANA travel fellowships.
 You can apply for travel fellowships via the course application form.
-Priority will be given to those who have not previously been awarded a CABANA fellowship.

 What will I learn?